My Opinionated Git Conventions

 - If you're trying to update a local branch to match a remote branch, use

-- Do not open PRs or merge into release branches (like
+- Do not open PRs that point to release branches (like

 prod